thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 - A password entry load level function
 - A challenging 1 player game,
 - A very challenging 2 player game! (if player2 out of window player2 dies AND if either player is out of lives it is game over)
-- Game was uploaded to Arcade Games reposetory for testing through Arcade Machine reposetory.
+- Game was uploaded to Arcade Games repository for testing through Arcade Machine reposetory.

 #### Project Members (7)